Checkout Fee: Charging Credit Card Fees to Customers

 - The "Dont's" of Merchant Surcharging

-Checkout Fees Vs. Convenience Fees
+Surcharges Vs. Convenience Fees

-Even before the recent Visa & MasterCard settlement, merchants were allowed to charge their customers convenience fees for using credit cards in a very limited set of situations.
+Even before the Visa & MasterCard settlement, businesses were allowed to charge their customers convenience fees for using credit cards in a very limited set of situations.
 These fees are meant to be used when paying with credit card is "bona fide" convenience over other forms of payment — for example, if the only other option for the customer would be a money order.

 Most transactions — including any transaction that is face-to-face, and any transaction done over the phone or online if that is the only method of payment available — fall outside the definition of a convenience fee.
 CardFellow has an excellent guide to convenience fees, and the rules for these have not changed.

-What has changed are the rules regarding merchant surcharging or checkout fees.
+What has changed are the rules regarding surcharging or checkout fees.
 Checkout fees have historically been defined as a fee charged to consumers who use credit cards that would not have been charged if the consumer had paid with cash or a check.
 Visa and MasterCard have always prohibited these fees as part of their merchant agreements; Discover and American Express allowed them, but forbid businesses to surcharge their cards differently than any other brands.
 So, unless a business only accepted Discover and American Express, checkout fees were off the table.

 As of January 27, 2013, these rules have changed.
 Businesses are now allowed to charge checkout fees to customers who use Visa and MasterCard credit cards (NOT debit cards!), and may continue to surcharge Discover and American Express, who were not involved in the recent settlement.
 There are limits on what merchants can charge and conditions that merchants must meet in order to charge checkout fees — the next part of this article will explore these in depth.

-States Where Merchant Surcharging is Banned
+States Where Surcharging is Banned

-If your business operates in any of the 10 states (CA*, CO, CT, FL, KS, ME, MA, NY, OK, TX) whose state laws prohibit surcharging, you may not charge checkout fees in that state.
+If your business operates in any of the 10 states (CO, CT, FL, KS, ME, MA, NY*, OK, TX) whose state laws prohibit surcharging, you may not charge checkout fees in that state.
 However, if you do business in multiple states, you may still surcharge credit card transactions in those states where the practice is not banned.

 Hawaii, Illinois, New Jersey, and Rhode Island all have legislation pending that will ban surcharging if passed.